Foreign arrivals in Hanoi up 18% in September | Travel | Vietnam+ (VietnamPlus)

 Foreign arrivals in Hanoi up 18% in September

-Tourist arrivals in the capital city of Hanoi was estimated at 1.48 million in September, down 15.5% month-on-month, reported the municipal Department of Tourism.

-Tourists in Hanoi (Photo: VNA)Hanoi (VNA) – Tourist arrivals in the capital city of Hanoi was estimated at 1.48 million in September, down 15.5% month-on-month, reported the municipal Department of Tourism.
+Tourist arrivals in the capital city of Hanoi hit over 1.4 million in September, down 15.5% month-on-month, reported the municipal Department of Tourism.

 Of the figure, over 184,000 were foreigners, up 18% from August.